 To select a replacement, you should obtain an exact replacement if possible.
 (You can find many of them in our parts store on Amazon.)
 The relay will have a manufacturers part number on it.
 If there is not a part number on it, you should match the heater voltage, the length of on/off timings, and the number of switches.
 The on timing will normally look something like H1-20 which means that the switch will close between 1 and 20 seconds after power is applied to the heater.
 The off timing will usually look similar to C40-110 which means that the switch will open between 40 and 110 seconds after power is removed from the heater coil.

 To remove the old unit, start by labeling all of the wires that are connected to it and where they are connected.
 Then, removal is usually accomplished by removing a mounting screw.

 To install the new relay, you simply mount the switch and reconnect the wires.

 Then, you can turn the power back on to the unit.
 To complete your electric furnace sequencer replacement, you should observe a complete heating cycle to verify proper unit operation.

 If you are not going to do it yourself, then your selection of a hvac contractor is very important.
 Our partners will assist you in this process.
 With their free service, you can get up to four quotes from local hvac companies without even leaving your home.
 Simply provide some basic information and then local pre-screened contractors will be alerted and will contact you to give you a quote.
 It's that fast and easy!

-Water heater ratings part 3 continues our list of manufacturers and reviews of their products.
+Point of use water heater ratings part 6 continues our list of manufacturers and reviews of their products.